espenwaaga/doc/docs/how-to/naisdevice/uninstall-naisdevice.md

 ## OS-agnostic uninstall steps

 When the program has been removed from your device, let an admin know in [#naisdevice](https://nav-it.slack.com/archives/C013XV66XHB) Slack channel.
 This is necessary so that the record of your device can be purged from our Kolide systems.
 Autoremoval will occur after 29 days.
+(TODO: how do we fix this for non-nav?)